 If the court does not order restitution, or orders only partial restitution, the court shall include in the statement the reason therefor.
-The court shall provide a transcription or other appropriate public record of the court's statement of reasons to the Probation System, and, if the sentence includes a term of imprisonment, to the Bureau of Prisons.
+The court shall provide a transcription or other appropriate public record of the court's statement of reasons, together with the order of judgement and commitment, to the Probation System and to the Sentencing Commission,, and, if the sentence includes a term of imprisonment, to the Bureau of Prisons.

-- (d) Presentence procedure for an order of notice.)
-Prior to imposing an order of notice pursuant to section 3555, the court shall give notice to the defendant and the Government that it is considering imposing such an order.
-Upon motion of the defendant or the Government, or on its own motion, the court shall) - (1) permit the defendant and the Government to submit affidavits and written memoranda addressing matters relevant to the imposition of such an order; - (2) afford counsel an opportunity in open court to address orally the appropriateness of the imposition of such an order; and - (3) include in its statement of reasons pursuant to subsection (c) specific reasons underlying its determinations regarding the nature of such an order.
+- (d) Presentence procedure for an order of notice.-Prior to imposing an order of notice pursuant to section 3555, the court shall give notice to the defendant and the Government that it is considering imposing such an order.
+Upon motion of the defendant or the Government, or on its own motion, the court shall- - (1) permit the defendant and the Government to submit affidavits and written memoranda addressing matters relevant to the imposition of such an order; - (2) afford counsel an opportunity in open court to address orally the appropriateness of the imposition of such an order; and - (3) include in its statement of reasons pursuant to subsection (c) specific reasons underlying its determinations regarding the nature of such an order.